abbas-taher/decision-tree-algorithm-example/README.md

       |

 ## Traversing Decision Tree: Case example
-Here we shall explain how the decision tree relates to the input data and in the following section we shall describe how the tree is created by the machine learning algorithm.
+We stat first by explaining how the decision tree relates to the input data and in the following sections we shall describe how the tree is created by the machine learning algorithm.

 Looking at the tree diagram we clearly see that the root node first tests whether the specie is non-surfacing.
 Then it tests in each case (True or False) if the specie has flippers.
 There are 4 possible decision cases: maybe, no, no, yes each can be reached based on the given input data.
 For example: